Infini-Analytics/Infini-Analytics.github.io/install_infini_sql_en.md

    $ sudo service lightdm stop
    ```

-4. If you already have a NVIDIA driver installed, please remove the installed driver before installing a new one.
+4. If you already have an NVIDIA driver installed, please remove the installed driver before installing a new one.

    ```bash
    $ sudo apt-get remove nvidia-*